Global symmetry violation from non-isometric codes: Global symmetry violation

-where $\chi^{out}_{RQ_R}$ and $\chi^{in}_{\ell Q_\ell}$ are reduced density matrices of subsystem $RQ_R$ and $\ell Q_\ell$ respectively in the effective description obtained from \eqref{hawk}.
-We note that the second term comes from the off-diagonal part of $\rho_{RQ_R}$ and thus breaks the global symmetry.
-Two more cases of phase cancellation are possible, which will be discussed in a later subsection.
+The $\chi^{in}_{\ell Q_\ell}$ is defined similarly.
+We note that the second term of \eqref{S2final} comes from the off-diagonal part of $\rho_{RQ_R}$ and thus breaks the global symmetry.
+It is essential that the map $X_p$ is non-isometric for symmetry breaking, for if it were not, we would have $X_p^\dagger X_p=1$ and $\rho_{RQ_R}=(\rho_{\psi_H})_{RQ_R}$, with $(\rho_{\psi_H})_{RQ_R}$ the semiclassical reduced density matrix of $|\psi_H\rangle$ in \eqref{psih}.
+Thus, the radiation entropy in the fundamental description would be equal to the semiclassical one.
+There are two more cases of phase cancellation in \eqref{S2}, which will be discussed in a later subsection.

 The result is consistent with the QES formula for generalized entropy,